-If you are ready to sign up for Square Cash, download the app and register, then Enter the Reward code JSGMKRC under your profile settings, we both will get $5 after you send $5 or more using the app.
+If you are ready to sign up for Square Cash, download the app and register, then Enter the Reward code JSGMKRC under your profile settings.

 The only limitation with the app is that you cannot buy other Cryptocurrencies like Ethereum, Litecoin or Monero.